ibrolive/terraform-azurerm-aks/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - Kubernetes command-line tool
 - An Azure subscription
 - Azure service principal with contributor access (client_id and client_secret)
+- Enable end-to-end encryption in the subscription using encryption at host (if not already enabled)

 ## Architecture